Perioral Dermatitis

 The exact cause of perioral dermatitis is not known.
 Perioral dermatitis is associated with topical steroid use on the face or inhaled steroids, cosmetics, fluoride toothpaste, or other irritants.
 I have often seen that the condition develops after a period of stress.

-Perioral Dermatitis mostly affects young women and causes a significant amount of stress.
+Perioral Dermatitis mostly affects young women and is also a significant amount of stress.

-The goal of acupuncture and Traditional Chinese Medicine is to correct the imbalance underlying your condition.
+The goal of acupuncture is to correct the imbalance underlying your condition.
 I will combine acupuncture along the affected meridians to correct the underlying imbalance as well as facial rejuvenation acupuncture to heal the skin where the issue is.
-Some patients may also benefit from LED light therapy.
-Herbs will help correct the underlying imbalance as well as balance the skins’ microbiome, hormones, and digestion.
-Once the imbalance is removed, the body is able to heal itself.

 Feel Better, Get Acupuncture!